 The 1900 census shows Ida and Joseph still in Creston along with their five surviving children.
 Early in 1902, however, the family moved 45 miles west to the town of Red Oak in Montgomery County, Iowa.
 They are shown there by both the 1905 Iowa State census and the 1910 Federal Census.
 As of 1910, the only children remaining in the family home were Joseph Roy and Olive.

 Joseph served over many years as a conductor for the Chicago, Burlington, and Quincy railroad line.
 Several items in the Red Oak newspapers describe him as such, and that also is shown as his occupation in the 1900, 1905, and 1910 censuses.

 About 1912, Ida and Joseph moved to Council Bluffs, Iowa.
 City directories show that Joseph ran a billiard parlor there for a few years.
 Unfortunately, Joseph died of nephritis in Council Bluffs, on 25 August 1917.
-He was buried at Graceland Cemetery in Creston, close to his two lost children.
+The Council Bluffs Evening Nonpareil published a short obituary, which is shown at right, and he was buried at Graceland Cemetery in Creston, close to his two lost children.